kodymoodley/extract-hypothesis-annotations-from-url/README.md

 3. **Important:** create a fresh [virtual environment](https://docs.python.org/3/tutorial/venv.html) with a default or base installation of Python 3.7+

-4. Run the command `pip install -r requirements.txt` which will install all required libraries for the analyser in your fresh Python virtual environment.
+4. Run the command `pip install -r requirements.txt` which will install all required libraries for the extractor in your fresh Python virtual environment.

 5. On installation completion of the required libraries in Step 4, run the command `python extract_hypothesis_annotations_from_url.py --help`.
 This will display instructions on the inputs required for the script and where to obtain them